Serbia in the Middle Ages: Decline

 During the reigns of Mihailo and Bodin, Duklja saw its apogee.
 Having incorporated the Serbian hinterland and installed vassal rulers there, this maritime principality emerged as the most powerful Serb polity, seen in the titles used by its rulers ("Prince of Serbia", "of Serbs").
 However, its rise was ultimately short-lived.
-Already at the time of Bodin's death, both Raška and Bosnia were de facto independent from his state, while Duklja itself was struck by the civil war in the next decades, where the throne passed from Bodin's branch of the dynasty to the members from the line of Branislav, Bodin's paternal uncle.
+Already at the time of Bodin's death, both Serbia and Bosnia were de facto independent from his state, while Duklja itself was struck by the civil war in the next decades, where the throne passed from Bodin's branch of the dynasty to the members from the line of Branislav, Bodin's paternal uncle.
 The dates are also approximate as there are no proper historical records from this period.
 Bodin's brother Dobroslav II inherited him directly (1101–1102), followed by Kočapar, brother of Branislav (1102–1103), before Vladimir, son of other Bodin's brother also named Vladimir, came to the throne (1103–1114).
-Bodin's son Đorđe ruled from 1114 to 1118 before being replaced with the Byzantine protégé Grubeša (1118–1125). Đorđe regained power in 1125 but the Byzantines again installed one of their favorites, Gradinja (1131-1146).
+Bodin's son Đorđe ruled from 1114 to 1118 before being replaced with the Byzantine protégé Grubeša (1118–1125). Đorđe regained power in 1125 but the Byzantines again installed one of their favorites, Gradinja (1131–1146).
 Both Grubeša and Gradinja were also sons of Branislav.
-Gradinja was succeeded by his son Radoslav until 1162 when his lands were to be taken by the župan of Raška, Desa.
+Gradinja was succeeded by his son Radoslav until 1162 when his lands were to be taken by the župan of Serbia, Desa.

 However, Radoslav was succeeded by Mihailo, son of king Vladimir.
-In a letter from the Archbishop of Antivari Grgur, Stefan Nemanja, great župan of Raška, and his brothers Stracimir Zavidović and Miroslav of Hum, were described as Mihailo's "maternal uncles who are pressuring him much".
-The entire 12th century was a period of total turmoil in Duklja, with numerous royal changes and Bodin's inheritors were overshadowed by the more and more powerful neighboring Raška, starting from the rise under Vukan.
+In a letter from the Archbishop of Antivari Grgur, Stefan Nemanja, great župan of Serbia, and his brothers Stracimir Zavidović and Miroslav of Hum, were described as Mihailo's "maternal uncles who are pressuring him much".
+The entire 12th century was a period of total turmoil in Duklja, with numerous royal changes and Bodin's inheritors were overshadowed by the more and more powerful neighboring Serbia, starting from the rise under Vukan.
 Between 1113 and 1149 Duklja was the centre of Serbian–Byzantine conflict, with members of the Vojislavljević as protégés of either fighting each other for power.
 Some rulers of Duklja in this period were titled princes, while some retained the title of a king.
 Even Đorđe, son of king Bodin, had a seal which said "Đorđe, son of king Bodin", and not "King Đorđe".
-By January 1186, Stefan Nemanja finally conquered Duklja, annexing it to Raška.
+By January 1186, Stefan Nemanja finally conquered Duklja, annexing it to Serbia.
 The faith of the final ruler of Duklja, Mihailo, is unknown, but in 1189 his wife Desislava is mentioned as being a widow.
-Duklja then became a crown land of Raška, subsequently becoming known as Zeta, remaining so until the fall of the Serbian Empire in the 14th century.
+Duklja then became a crown land of Serbia, subsequently becoming known as Zeta, remaining so until the fall of the Serbian Empire in the 14th century.
 Members of the Nemanjić dynasty who governed Duklja-Zeta in this period, were given a titular title of king.
 The very first one, Vukan Nemanjić, appointed by his father Stefan Nemanja, was titled king (rex) of "Duklja, Dalmatia, Travunija, Toplica and Hvosno" (Dioclie, Dalmatie, Tribunie, Toplize et Cosne).